jaska45/LocWorldWide43/README.md

 This repo contains the files for my *Localized Web Applications* session in [LocWorldWide 43](https://locworld.com/locworldwide43-conference-program/).
 This session shows you various way how you can localize web applications.

 `LocalizedWebApplications.pptx` file is the PowerPoint presentation of the session.
-In addition the repo contains the following samples.
+In addition, the repo contains the following samples.

 | Sample                                                       | Description                           |
 | ------------------------------------------------------------ | ------------------------------------- |